Katikistan/Notes/CompSys - Eksamens noter.md

 has reliable data transfer.

 ### multiplexing demultiplexing
+Now let’s consider how a receiving host directs an incoming transport-layer segment to the appropriate socket.
+Each transport-layer segment has a set of fields in the segment for this purpose.
+At the receiving end, the transport layer examines these fields to identify the receiving socket and then directs the segment to that socket.
+This job of delivering the data in a transport-layer segment to the correct socket is called demultiplexing.
+The job of gathering data chunks at the source host from different sockets, encapsulating each data chunk with header information (that will later be used in demultiplexing) to create segments, and passing the segments to the network layer is called multiplexing.

+we know that transport-layer multiplexing requires (1) that sockets have unique identifiers, and (2) that each segment have special fields that indicate the socket to which the segment is to be delivered.
+These special fields, illustrated in Figure 3.3, are the source port number field and the destination port number field.
+(The UDP and TCP segments have other fields as well, as discussed in the subsequent sections of this chapter.)
+Each port number is a 16-bit number, ranging from 0 to 65535.
+The port numbers ranging from 0 to 1023 are called well-known port numbers and are restricted, which means that they are reserved for use by well-known

+application protocols such as HTTP (which uses port number 80) and FTP (which uses port number 21).

+Each socket in the host could be assigned a port number, and when a segment arrives at the host, the transport layer examines the destination port number in the segment and directs the segment to the corresponding socket.
+The segment’s data then passes through the socket into the attached process.
+As we’ll see, this is basically how UDP does it.
+However, we’ll also see that multiplexing/ demultiplexing in TCP is yet more subtle

+TCP socket and a UDP socket is that a TCP socket is identified by a four-tuple:
+(source IP address, source port number, destination IP address, destination port number).
+Thus, when a TCP segment arrives from the network to a host, the host uses all four values to direct (demultiplex) the segment to the appropriate socket.

+In particular, and in contrast with UDP, two arriving TCP segments with differ- ent source IP addresses or source port numbers will (with the exception of a TCP segment carrying the original connection-establishment request) be directed to two different sockets.
 ### Congestion control
 Congestion control adjusts the sending rate of the sender based on network conditions to prevent packet loss and delays.